 Route link: Seathwaite Parking

 We couldn’t create a guide to The Lake District without including a hike up England’s tallest peak!
+In fact, summiting Scafell Pike is one of the best hikes in the UK.
 There are several routes you can take to the summit of Scafell Pike, but we’ve chosen Seathwaite to Scafell Pike (sometimes also called the Corridor Route) because it offers prettier views than the shorter route from Wasdale Head.

 After parking at Seathwaite, you’ll begin your walk following River Derwent and then Styhead Gill.
 You’ll soon reach Styhead Tarn which is perfect for a short break before continuing on your way up Scafell Pike.
 This hike does have one small bit of rock scrambling (sometimes referred to as the “bad step”), but if you’re a seasoned hiker then you should have no problem with it.